srid/dropbox-docker/README.md

 There is however a workaround, which is what I'm exploring: create a secondary Dropbox account and share the particular folder to that account.
 This way, if the server instance is compromised, only that particular folder will be vulnerable.

-An unintended advantage of using Dropbox is that sync feelings must more faster (instantaneous) compared to btsync.
+An unintended advantage of using Dropbox is that sync feels much faster (instantaneous) compared to btsync.